ramyabala221190/NodeExpressMicroservice-II/README.md

 # SSL

-Only for prod docker containers, we are using ssl self signed certificates.
+Only for prod docker containers, we are using ssl self signed certificates for gateways and microservices.

 Same rootCa certificate is used for all microservices and gateway project.
 That command already specified in gateway project.